silentorb/software-production/tech-company-business-strategy.md

 * Reducing the length of a project either increases its cost or reduces its quality

   * Time, cost, quality—pick two
-* An unrealistic deadline usually results in a loss of time, cost, and quality
+* An unrealistically short deadline results in any or all of the following:
-* > Aside for the rare project cursed with too much investor money, I have yet to see a software project that suffered from starting with an overlong timeline - CJ
+  * Delays
+  * Increased cost
+  * Reduced quality